Spiking energy and ingredient prices: the solutions independent bakers are adopting to stay afloat

-David Stacey is feeling the heat.
+David Stacey is one of those independent bakers currently feeling the heat.
 He runs Stacey’s Bakery, a fourth-generation family-run bakery with four shops in Derbyshire.
 It’s been operating since the early 1900s, so he’s well placed to assess how the current situation ranks in terms of pressure compared to previous decades, and the nearest thing he would compare the current situation to is “the early 70s, the winter of discontent.
 My family worked ridiculously hard through it, my dad always describes he and my grandad working seventy hours a week, but it meant they were able to undercut the competition.

 “What we’re going through isn’t pleasant by any stretch of the imagination, but you need to try and think of it as an opportunity.
 If you can get the customers to come in, despite slightly higher prices, you’re doing well.
 So, what I’m trying to do at the moment is to be efficient, work hard and look for ways to save money to keep the prices down.”